alpacanetworks/alpacon-cli/README.md

 $ alpacon login -s [SERVER URL] -u [USERNAME] -p [PASSWORD]
 ```
-Successful login creates `config.json` in `~/.alpacon`, containing server address, API token, and token expiration (~1 week).
+A successful login generates a `config.json` file in `~/.alpacon`, which includes the server address, API token, and token expiration time (approximately 1 week).
-This file is essential for command execution and a new login is required upon token expiration.
+This file is crucial for executing commands, and you will need to log in again once the token expires.

+Upon re-login, the Alpacon CLI will automatically reuse the server address from `config.json`, unless you provide all the flags (-s, -u, -p).
+If you need to connect to a different server or change the server address, you can either directly modify the `config.json` file in ~/.alpacon or provide all flags to specify a new server URL.

 #### Default Server URL
 If you do not explicitly specify the server URL (-s) in the command, the default value `https://alpacon.io` is used.